 Some pests are unwelcome in homes because of their appearance.
 Termites are unwelcome because of the significant damage they cause.
 Every year, termites cost US home and business owners around $5 billion.
 Much of the cost is in repairs for homeowners.

 The extent of this damage is due in part to the eating and burrowing habits of the termite.
 They primarily feed on wood and burrow through obstacles.
 Whether or not your home is made of wood, it could be vulnerable to termites.
 Although they prefer wood, termites also can chew through plastic and other materials.
 Once inside your home, the termites will continue to do damage.
 They destroy wood at an alarming rate, so a small colony can become a major problem.

 If you see mazes in your wall, buckling wood, or swollen floors, you could have structural damage caused by termites.
-You should immediately contact a professional pest control company.
+You should immediately contact a professional pest control company in Chesapeake.